Decidability of theories of modules over tubular algebras

 \begin{proposition} Let $R$ be a tubular algebra.
 The finite-dimensional indecomposable $R$-modules of slope infinity are dense in the definable subcategory of modules of slope infinity. \end{proposition} \begin{proof} Suppose that $N\in \mcal{C}_\infty$ and $N\in\left(\phi/\psi\right)$.
 By \ref{kdualandelemdual} and \ref{dualityC0Cinf}, $\Hom(N,k)\in \mcal{D}_0$ and $\Hom(N,k)\in \left(D\psi/D\phi\right)$.
 Thus, by \ref{fddenseinslopezero}, there is an indecomposable finite-dimensional module $M$ of slope zero such that $M\in\left(D\psi/D\phi\right)$.
 Now $\Hom(M,k)\in \left(\phi/\psi\right)$ and is an indecomposable finite-dimensional module of slope infinity. \end{proof}

-If $\mcal{E}$ is a definable subcategory of $\Mod-R$ such that $\mcal{E}:=\{N\in\Mod-R \st \phi_i(N)=\psi_i(N) \text{ for all } i\in I\}$ then let $D\mcal{E}$ be the definable subcategory of $\Mod-R^{\text{op}}$ such that $D\mcal{E}:=\{N\in\Mod-R^{\text{op}} \st D\phi_i(N)=D\psi_i(N) \text{ for all } i\in I\}$.
+If $\mcal{E}$ is a definable subcategory of $\Mod\text{-}R$ such that $\mcal{E}:=\{N\in\Mod\text{-}R \st \phi_i(N)=\psi_i(N) \text{ for all } i\in I\}$ then let $D\mcal{E}$ be the definable subcategory of $\Mod\text{-}R^{\text{op}}$ such that $D\mcal{E}:=\{N\in\Mod\text{-}R^{\text{op}} \st D\phi_i(N)=D\psi_i(N) \text{ for all } i\in I\}$.

-\begin{lemma} Let $A$ be a tame hereditary algebra and $R:=A[X]$ be a tame canonical algebra.
+\begin{lemma} Let $A$ be a tame hereditary algebra and $R:=A[X]$ be a canonical algebra of tubular type.
 Every indecomposable pure-injective module of slope infinity and every indecomposable preinjective module over $R^{\text{op}}$ is in $D\mcal{E}_0\cup D\mcal{E}_1$. \end{lemma} \begin{proof} This is true for all finite-dimensional modules by \ref{kdualslope}.
 So by \ref{fddenseinfinity}, this is also true for all indecomposable pure-injectives of slope infinity. \end{proof}